PyO3/setuptools-rust/README.rst

                        `Binding.PyO3` uses PyO3
                        `Binding.RustCPython` uses rust-cpython
                        `Binding.NoBinding` uses no binding.
+                       `Binding.Exec` build executable.

+   :param int strip: Strip symbols from final file.
+Does nothing for debug build.
+                     `Strip.No` - do not strip symbols (default) `Strip.Debug` - strip debug symbols
+                     `Strip.All` - strip all symbols

    :param bool script: Generate console script for executable
                        if `Binding.Exec` is used.